Will Tye

-Wilhelm Tye (born November 4, 1991) is a former American football tight end.
-He played college football at Florida State and Stony Brook, and signed with the New York Giants in 2015 as an undrafted free agent.
-Tye was the first player from Stony Brook to reach the NFL and played two seasons for the Giants.
+Wilhelm Tye (born November 4, 1991) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Florida State Seminoles and Stony Brook Seawolves, and signed with the New York Giants in 2015 as an undrafted free agent.
+Tye was the first player from Stony Brook to reach the NFL and played two seasons for the Giants and one for the New York Jets.

-High school career
+Early life

-Originally from Middletown, Connecticut, Tye was a standout tight end/kick returner at Xavier High School (Connecticut) in Middletown.
-Tye then did his final year of high school at Salisbury School where he was labeled a three-star recruit by Rivals and Scout.com and was recognized as the No. 6 prospect in Connecticut and No. 19 tight end in the nation by the latter.
+Originally from Middletown, Connecticut, Tye was a standout tight end/kick returner at Xavier High School in Middletown.
+Tye then did his final year of high school at Salisbury School in Salisbury, Connecticut, where he was labeled a three-star recruit by Rivals and Scout.com and was recognized as the No. 6 prospect in Connecticut and No. 19 tight end in the nation by the latter.

 College career

 Tye was recruited to play for the Florida State University Seminoles in 2010 before transferring to Stony Brook University for the 2013 season.
 In two seasons as a Seawolf, Tye recorded 79 catches for 1,015 yards and nine touchdowns.